aldettinger/camel-quarkus-workshop/README.md

 ## About
 (Estimate time : 10 minutes)

-This repository contains several assignments that will help you get started with Integration with [Apache Camel](https://camel.apache.org/) & [Quarkus](https://quarkus.io/).
+This repository contains several assignments that will help you get started with Integration using [Apache Camel](https://camel.apache.org/) and [Quarkus](https://quarkus.io/).

 The workshop is structured into different sections :